ChrisMagliano/chrismagliano.github.io/_portfolio/soccer_scraping.md

 - **Add More Leagues**: Extend the tool to scrape additional leagues or sports available on diretta.it.
 - **Advanced Data Analysis**: Integrate additional Python libraries (e.g., Matplotlib, Seaborn) to provide visual data analysis directly in the GUI.
 - **User Authentication**: Add features to handle user logins and save personalized settings.

+This ends my Soccer Tournament Scraper project.
+The full documentation is available on my [GitHub repository](https://github.com/ChrisMagliano/soccer_tournament_scraper/tree/main).

+If you have any questions please feel free to reach me out at 📧 chrismagliano.cm@gmail.com or christian.magliano@unina.it